 - Members of the public are invited to make verbal submissions.
 Each speaker must commence remarks by clearly stating their name and address.

-- Speakers may also present written submissions to the Municipal Clerk.
-Written submissions are due not later than two hours before the scheduled start of the public hearing.
+- Speakers may also present written submissions to the Corporate Officer.
+Written submissions are due not later than two hours before the scheduled start of the first public hearing on that day.

-- The Municipal Clerk informs Council of any written submissions received prior to the public hearing.
+- The Corporate Officer informs Council of any written submissions received prior to and during the public hearing.

 - When there is no one else wishing to speak, the public hearing is declared closed.